Science of Climate Change

 The science makes it clear that constantly increasing atmospheric CO2 and other greenhouse gas emissions is inherently catastrophically dangerous to all future life (land and oceans), due to enormous sources of amplifying feedback.

-Fossil Fuels The environmental health issue of fossil fuels is both toxic air pollution and atmospheric GHG pollution.
+Fossil Fuels The environmental health issue of fossil fuels is toxic air pollution as well as atmospheric GHG pollution.

 Global warming is actually global surface heating- heat energy is being added to the lower atmosphere, by GHGs.
 The heating is from the enhanced greenhouse effect.